MysteryPancake/Houdini-Fun/README.md

 One way is converting the object to tetrahedrons, since tets have 3D primuvw coordinates for interpolation.
 Sadly this isn't always an option, because the triangulation changes when animated.

-A better approach is using [Positive Mean Value Coordinates](https://forums.odforce.net/topic/8722-pmvc-positive-mean-value-coordinates/), as demonstrated many years ago by [Sibbarick](http://www.fourthwall.ndo.co.uk/HT_PGMVCdeformer.html).
+A better approach is using [Positive Mean Value Coordinates](https://forums.odforce.net/topic/8722-pmvc-positive-mean-value-coordinates/), as demonstrated years ago by [Sibbarick](http://www.fourthwall.ndo.co.uk/HT_PGMVCdeformer.html).

 It works by casting rays in a sphere from each point, creating lines.
 Each line acts as a distance constraint, pulling the point as the walls move.
 It's almost like Point Deform with occlusion, where only the faces visible to a point light are used for deformation.
 Note this doesn't give good results on the outside of the object, only on the inside.